alihassan18/libonomy-documentation/docs/Basics/query-lifecycle.md

 With a call to `ABCIQueryWithOptions()`, `MyQuery` is received by a full-node which will then process the request.
 Note that, while the RPC is made to the consensus engine (e.g. Tendermint Core) of a full-node, queries are not part of consensus and will not be broadcasted to the rest of the network, as they do not require anything the network needs to agree upon.

-Read more about ABCI Clients and Tendermint RPC in the Tendermint documentation here (opens new window).
+Read more about ABCI Clients and Tendermint RPC in the Tendermint documentation here .

 ## Application Query Handling